bUnit-dev/bUnit/docs/site/docs/interaction/index.md

 ---
 uid: interaction
-title: Interacting with a Component Under Test
+title: Interacting with a component under test
 ---

-# Interacting with a Component Under Test
+# Interacting with a component under test

 This section covers the various ways to interact with a component under test, e.g. trigger event handlers.
 This &mdash; and more &mdash; is covered in the following sub sections: